cyberbotics/webots/docs/blog/Webots-2020-a-release.md

 ## Viewpoint Follow Functionality

-We all know that make the Viewpoint follow smoothly the simulation to record fancy movies or just to run nice simulations could be tricky.
+We all know that it could be tricky to make the viewpoint follow smoothly a robot to record fancy movies or just to run nice simulations.
 To help you in this task, we replaced the `followOrientation` field of the [Viewpoint](../reference/viewpoint.md) node with the `followType` and added a new "Pan and Tilt Shot" option that will automatically move the viewpoint so that it always looks at the object center.

 ---